praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  Threat modelling is something that Jade mentioned earlier and I was sitting in the chair in the back of my ears just kind of like perked up and I got really, really excited, as I tend to do when I hear the word threat modelling.
+  <a rel="external" href="https://owasp.org/www-community/Threat_Modeling">Threat Modelling</a> is something that Jade mentioned earlier and I was sitting in the chair in the back of my ears just kind of like perked up and I got really, really excited, as I tend to do when I hear the word threat modelling.
 </p>

 <p>